Skip to main content

 You can use the Python XY Screens library directly from the command line to move your screen up or down or to stop the screen using the following syntax:

-Where <time> is the time in seconds to move the screen down, respectively up.
-The process will wait till the screen is down/up and show the progress.
+Where <address> is the six character hexadecimal (three bytes) address of the device. <duration> is the optional time in seconds to move the screen up or down, when given the process will wait till the screen is up or down and show the progress.

 Troubleshooting